kjflynn/rmd_labmeeting/README.md

   + Josh and Marc
   + Charlie and Kaitlin

-* If you finish early- add something to your report we didn't cover today
+* If you finish early- add something to your report we didn't cover today.
+  + can you make the printed numbers "prettier"?

 ## Advanced exercises (if we get to them)